A historic fortress with high walls and towers under a clear sky, featuring a flag at the top.

 Jabrin Castle

-Written by: Matthias Henke Last updated at: March 4, 2025
+Written by: Michaela Eckmüller Last updated at: May 27, 2025

-The Jabrin Castle is a residential fortress built-in 1670 by Sultan bin Saif al-Ya’arubi.
-Here, visitors can find more than just another small traditional old-Arabic style fortress among the many present in Oman.
-At the Jabrin site, visitors will see a structure complex enough to be called a castle.
-The ancient clay brick structure offers fascinating and unexpected glimpses into the fortress’ design and the people who once lived here.
+The Jabrin Castle is a residential fortress that was built in 1670 by Sultan bin Saif al-Ya'arubi.
+What visitors find on-site is more than just another fort or a small pre-Islamic fortress, like many can be found in Oman.
+The residential fortress of Jabrin can rightly be referred to as a castle.
+The old mud palace offers a whole range of interesting and unexpected sights and anecdotes about its builder and the people who once lived here.

 Discover Oman with experts who have called it their home